Ireland and Germany Partner on Study for Green Hydrogen Production and Export Pathways

 Jim Dollard, ESB's executive director of generation and trading, highlighted the significance of green hydrogen for energy reliability, particularly during periods when wind and solar generation is low.
 “Green hydrogen will be a source of clean energy that can be utilised when electricity produced by wind and solar is low,” Dollard said.
 He noted that similar international studies offer valuable references for Project HYreland's development.

-German Ambassador to Ireland David Gill expressed confidence in the partnership, underscoring the potential of green hydrogen to advance Europe's energy transition.
+German Ambassador to Ireland David Gill expressed confidence in the partnership, underscoring the potential of green hydrogen to advance 's energy transition.
 “Green hydrogen will play a decisive role in the green transformation in Europe,” Gill said.
 He added that the initiative would help tap into Ireland's green hydrogen potential, not only for Germany but also for Europe as a whole.

 The collaboration marks a significant step towards both countries' net-zero ambitions, strengthening Ireland's position as a future hub for renewable hydrogen and underscoring Germany's commitment to building a robust European hydrogen network.